-EXCEPTIONS to Section 149(b)1Biv:

-1. The existing roof is insulated with at least R-11 insulation or it has a U-factor lower than 0.075.
+EXCEPTIONS 1 to Section 149(b)1Biv: The existing roof is insulated with at least R-744 insulation or it has a U-factor lower than 0.08975.

-- 2. If the thickness of the insulation required in Table 149-A reduces the height of curbs to less than 4 in., the insulation thickness may be reduced to maintain a curb height above the finish roof of at least 4 in. - 3.
-Tapered insulation may be used which has a thermal resistance less than that prescribed in Table
+EXCEPTION 2 to Section 149(b)1Biv: If mechanical equipment is located on the roof and it will not be disconnected and lifted as part of the roof replacement, insulation added may be limited to the maximum insulation thickness that will allow a height of 8 inches (203 mm) from the roof membrane surface to the top of the base flashing.
+If the thickness of the insulation required in Table 149 A reduces the height of curbs to less than 4 in., the insulation thickness may be reduced to maintain a curb height above the finish roof of at least 4 in.